yologamer21022/Spotify-Arduino-Display/README.md

 # Spotify-Arduino-Display
-Displays current song playing on spotify and the time on arduino lcd display
+Displays current song playing on spotify and the time on arduino lcd display.

+A python server runs locally on the pc.
+The server send the arduino via serial communication the data extracted from the running spotify window and then displays it on an lcd display.